Tennessee flooding leaves 16 people dead and 51 others missing - Local News 8

 By Gregory Lemos and Dakin Andone, CNN

-At least 16 people are dead and 51 others remain missing after severe flooding in Middle Tennessee on Saturday, according to the Humphreys County Division of Emergency Management.
+At least 16 people are dead and 51 others remain missing after severe flooding in Middle Tennessee on Saturday, according to the Humphreys County Emergency Management Agency.

 Search and rescue efforts are ongoing in the county and the city of Waverly, the county seat, the agency said in a statement Sunday.